The Ultimate Beginner’s Guide to Ukuleles (2023)

 Those two features are two main reasons that many guitar players are giving advantage to it over the guitar when it comes to informal gigs and parties.
 However, if you’ve never played the ukulele, you might need some time to get familiar with this handy instrument.
 So, the purpose of this text is to present the ukulele to people who would like to start playing it.

 The ukulele – or simply the “uke” – is a string instrument that belongs to the family of lute instruments.
-There are usually four strings on a ukulele, which are made either form nylon or from gut.
+There are usually four strings on a ukulele, which are made either from nylon or from gut.

-You can apply two tuning patterns on this instrument.
+You can apply two tuning patterns to this instrument.
 The first one is the so-called C-tuning, where the order of the strings is G-C-E-A. Here you can see how to tune such a ukulele.

 The other tuning type is D-tuning, where you raise the pitch one tone higher than in C-tuning.
 That way, your strings will be tuned as A-D-F#-B. Learn how to tune the ukulele that way with this tutorial.